-Bradford et al. 2018 used encounter data from dedicated and opportunistic surveys for MHI insular false killer whales from 2000 to 2015 to generate annual mark-recapture estimates of abundance over the survey period.
+Bradford et al. (2018) used encounter data from dedicated and opportunistic surveys for MHI insular false killer whales from 2000 to 2015 to generate annual mark-recapture estimates of abundance.
 Due to spatiotemporal biases imposed by sampling constraints, annual estimates reflect the abundance of MHI insular false killer whales within the surveyed area in that year, and therefore should not be considered indicative of total population size every year.
 The abundance estimate for 2015 was 167 (CV = 0.14).
-Annual estimates over the 16 year survey period ranged from 144 to 187 animals and are similar to multi-year aggregated estimates published previously (e.g. Oleson et al. 2010).
+Annual estimates over the 16 year survey period ranged from 144 to 187 animals and are similar to multi-year aggregated estimates published previously (Oleson et al. 2010).

-The minimum population estimate for the MHI insular stock of false killer whales is calculated as the lower 20th percentile of the log-normal distribution (Barlow et al. 1995) of the 2015 abundance estimate (from Bradford et al in review), or 149 false killer whales.
+The minimum population estimate for the MHI insular stock of false killer whales is calculated as the lower 20th percentile of the log-normal distribution (Barlow et al. 1995) of the 2015 abundance estimate (from Bradford et al. 2018), or 149 false killer whales.

-Reeves et al. (2009) suggested that the MHI insular stock of false killer whales may have declined during the last two decades, based on sightings data collected near Hawaii using various methods between 1989 and 2007.
+Reeves et al. (2009) suggested that the MHI insular stock of false killer whales may have declined between 1989 and 2007, based on sightings data collected near Hawaii using various methods.
 Baird (2009) reviewed trends in sighting rates of false killer whales from aerial surveys conducted using consistent methodology around the main Hawaiian Islands between 1994 and 2003 (Mobley et al. 2000).
 Sighting rates during these surveys showed a statistically significant decline that could not be attributed to any weather or methodological changes.
 The Status Review of MHI insular false killer whales (Oleson et al. 2010) presented a quantitative analysis of extinction risk using a Population Viability Analysis (PVA).
 The modeling exercise was conducted to evaluate the probability of actual or near extinction, defined as a population reduced to fewer than 20 animals, given measured, estimated, or inferred information on population size and trends, and varying impacts of catastrophes, environmental stochasticity and Allee effects.
 All plausible models indicated the probability of decline to fewer than 20 animals within 75 years was greater than 20%.
-Though causation was not evaluated, all plausible models indicated the population has declined since 1989, at an average rate of -9% per year (95% probability intervals -5% to -12.5%), though some two-stage models suggested a lower rate of decline over the past decade (Oleson et al. 2010).
-The annual abundance estimates available in Bradford et al. 2018 are not appropriate for evaluating population trends, as the study are varied by year, and each annual estimate represents only the animals present in the study area within that year.
+Though causation was not evaluated, all plausible models indicated the population had declined since 1989, at an average rate of -9% per year (95% probability intervals -5% to -12.5%), though some two-stage models suggested a lower rate of decline (Oleson et al. 2010).
+Annual abundance estimates in Bradford et al. (2018) are not appropriate for evaluating population trends, as the study area varied by year, and each annual estimate represents only animals present in the study area within each year.